 Michael is an active member of his civic, charitable, and professional communities.
 For example, he has chaired local political campaigns and serves on the Board of Directors for numerous non-profit organizations.
-In addition, he regularly handles pro bono matters through the Homeless Advocacy Project and has been recognized on numerous occasions for his commitment to pro bono work.
+Driven by his noble desire to give back to underserved communities that are similar to the one he grew up in, Michael acts as a supervising attorney for the firm’s pro bono matters.
+He regularly handles pro bono matters through the Homeless Advocacy Project and has been recognized on numerous occasions for his commitment to pro bono work.
 In 2012, Michael received an “Unsung Heroes Award” from The Legal Intelligencer for his pro bono work and dedication to helping those in need.

 His civic and professional activities and recognitions include: